James R. Holmes, Ph.D.

 Strategy & Policy

-James Holmes is professor of strategy and former visiting professor of national security affairs at the Naval War College.
+James Holmes is a professor of strategy and former visiting professor of national security affairs at the Naval War College.
 He is a 2016 recipient of the Navy Meritorious Civilian Service Medal.
 He previously served on the faculty of the University of Georgia School of Public and International Affairs, returning as Van Beuren Distinguished Visiting Fellow in 2016.
-A former U.S. Navy surface warfare officer and combat veteran of the first Gulf War, he served as a gunnery and engineering officer in the battleship Wisconsin, engineering and damage-control instructor at the Surface Warfare Officers School Command, and military professor of strategy at the Naval War College.
+A former U.S. Navy surface-warfare officer and combat veteran of the first Gulf War, he served as a weapons and engineering officer in the battleship Wisconsin, engineering and firefighting instructor at the Surface Warfare Officers School Command, and military professor of strategy at the Naval War College.
 He was the last gunnery officer to fire a battleship’s big guns in anger.

-Jim has published over 25 book chapters and 150 scholarly essays, along with hundreds of opinion columns, think-tank analyses, and other works.
-He has been the national-security columnist for Real Clear Defense since February 2015.
-He wrote as the Naval Diplomat from 2012-2015 and is an occasional contributor to Foreign Policy, The National Interest, War on the Rocks, CNN, and the Naval Institute Proceedings.
-From 2001-2007 he was the staff foreign-affairs columnist for the Athens Banner-Herald from 2001-2007 and has written for such print outlets as the Boston Globe, New York Times, Atlanta Journal-Constitution, and Los Angeles Times.
-He has been quoted or cited in outlets ranging from the Washington Post to Xinhua, and has appeared on such broadcast outlets as NPR, the BBC, and Deutsche Welle.
+Jim has published over 25 book chapters and 200 scholarly essays, along with hundreds of opinion columns, think-tank analyses, and other works.
+He is a two-time recipient of the Hugh G. Nott Prize (best article, Naval War College Review).
+He wrote as the Naval Diplomat from 2012-2015 and is a regular contributor to Foreign Policy, The National Interest, and the U.S. Naval Institute Proceedings.
+He was the staff foreign- and defense-affairs columnist for the Athens Banner-Herald from 2001-2007 and has written for such print outlets as the Boston Globe, New York Times, Atlanta Journal-Constitution, and Los Angeles Times.
+He has been quoted or cited in outlets ranging from the Washington Post to Xinhua, and has appeared on such broadcast outlets as the Australian Broadcasting Corporation, NPR, the BBC, and WABC-New York.